 - Privacy concerns with GPS may keep some people from using a device that permits precise tracking of their location without their consent

-Barcodes like the kinds found on the stickers that Google is sending out to businesses might not just be found in the windows of businesses, but could also be located on the pavement of parking lots or on signs associated with those lots, near the entrance to an office building, on a traffic light pole, at or near the base of a monument, or in many other places.
+Barcodes like the kinds found on the stickers that Google is sending out to businesses might not just be found in the windows of businesses, but could also be located on the pavement of parking lots or signs associated with those lots, near the entrance to an office building, on a traffic light pole, at or near the base of a monument, or in many other places.

 The barcodes could include text explanations of how they might be used, and could also use non-visual components such as Radio Frequency (RF) tags, for handheld devices that can read those.

-We’re also told in the patent application that privacy concerns could be addressed by letting the user of a phone or other kind of handheld manually control when they wanted more information about the barcode or RF tag.
+We’re also told in the patent application that privacy concerns could be addressed by letting the user of a phone or other kind of handheld manual control when they wanted more information about the barcode or RF tag.

 The barcodes could also be used by people to provide them with maps of their locations, which they could zoom in and out to view what else might be around them, whether on a city block level, or a larger portion of a city, or state.
 It can also show other possible “areas of interest,” such as parks or restaurants, post offices, capitol buildings, etc.

-If you want to find other nearby restaurants for example, you might run a restaurant locating application on your phone to find other restaurants that might offer similar fare.
+If you want to find other nearby restaurants, for example, you might run a restaurant locating application on your phone to find other restaurants that might offer similar fare.
 You might also be able to locate advertisements, promotions, coupons, and reminders for other nearby destinations.

 As I mentioned quickly above with the use of barcodes possibly placed on the pavement of a parking log, barcodes aren’t limited to window stickers but could also be affixed to “paper, plastic, wood, metal, or any other appropriate material.”

-While Google is mailing out stickers to a large number of businesses, the patent tells us that recipients of such barcodes might be able to receive them electronically, so that they can print them out, or generate them in some other fashion:
+While Google is mailing out stickers to a large number of businesses, the patent tells us that recipients of such barcodes might be able to receive them electronically so that they can print them out, or generate them in some other fashion:

 For example, the two-dimensional barcode can be printed on a sticker and the human-readable address may be printed on a mailing label so that the two-dimensional barcode can be mailed to the appropriate restaurant.
 The items may be accompanied by instructions telling a manager at each restaurant where to post the two-dimensional barcode (e.g., near a front door, on a promotional poster).